 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-To promote instructional programs that improve public safety.
-To enhance case management services that promote self- sufficiency.
-To promote and enhance resources that assist individuals with financial management to improve economic status.
-To connect citizens to publicly and privately funded emergency assistance programs that provide temporary financial relief.
-To connect citizens with workforce development resources that increase their access to economic opportunities.
-To identify partners that mitigate generational trends of unhealthy/criminal behavior and improve family dynamics Fulton County Homeless Plan Fulton County Homeless Programs Division Goals identified in the Draft Homeless Plan Strategy which align Strategy with those of the Strategic Plan include:Expand Housing Resources: Expand the inventory of low-income housing in both non-profit and for-profit sectors and grow the sources of available funding.
+Fulton County Homeless Plan Strategy Fulton County Homeless Programs Division Goals identified in the Draft Homeless Plan Strategy which align with those of the Strategic Plan include: Expand Housing Resources: Expand the inventory of low-income housing in both non-profit and for-profit sectors and grow the sources of available funding.
 Develop goals in partnership with the Fulton County's Departments and programs that provide services to the homeless population to include sub-goals for each homeless sub-population, including single adults, families with children, and units for youth.
 Standardize Best Practices: Establishment of system-wide basic standards for all county funded service providers to increase housing placement and reduce reentry to homelessness.
-County Homeless Housing Policy: Build a cohesive, county policy framework via zoning, development and related policy areas to create a unified and effective approach to include: Increased Housing Densities; Review of County Housing Development Standards; Integration of local municipality planning processes; and, Exploration of local municipality
+County Homeless Housing Policy: Build a cohesive, county policy framework via zoning, development and related policy areas to create a unified and effective approach to include: Increased Housing Densities; Review of County Housing Development Standards; Integration of local municipality planning processes; and, Exploration of local municipality resources.